Sort Based on Values

 - Select “India” and move the cursor on the border to get the move cursor and simply drag it to the first position.

-Now let us sort the countries into alphabetical order for the convenience of our audience.
-This can be done in two different ways.
+Now, let us sort the countries into alphabetical order for the convenience of our audience.
+We can do this in two different ways.

 - To begin with, click on the top cell “India” in this example.